plgd-dev/doc/content/en/features/ocf-cloud-api.md

 "cloudServerTrustAnchorCertificate": "-----BEGIN CERTIFICATE-----\r\n ... \r\n-----END CERTIFICATE-----",
 ```

 The certificate is found in the folder where you ran the docker command.
-If you ran it in `$HOME` folder then the location is `$HOME/.tmp/data/certs/root_ca.crt`.
+If you ran it in `$HOME` folder, then the location is `$HOME/.tmp/data/certs/root_ca.crt`.
 Copy the contents of the file into the `cloudServerTrustAnchorCertificate` value with proper formatting.
 The certificate is regenerated whenever OCF Cloud Bundle is started.
-So if you restart your bundle instance then you must update your PICS configuration as well.
+So if you restart your bundle instance, then you must update your PICS configuration as well.

 ### Start the Conformance Test Tool

-After following all of the previous steps you should have a running OCF Cloud Bundle in the Ubuntu machine, a running ngrok application and a prepared PICS configuration file in the Windows machine.
+After following all of the previous steps, you should have a running OCF Cloud Bundle in the Ubuntu machine, a running ngrok application and a prepared PICS configuration file in the Windows machine.
 You can now start the CTT application.
 Go to `File` -> `Select IUT`, select `Target Cloud` and click `Next`.
 In the next pane `IUT Selection` click `Browse`, navigate to your created PICS configuration, select it and click `Next` twice.
 The Cloud tests list should now be loaded with 6 CT5.x.x C2C test cases available.

 #### Using Iotivity-lite devices